Paris Air Show: 1969

 A Fairchild-Hiller FH-1100 helicopter crashed killing the pilot.
 Witnesses reported seeing "something wrong with the main rotor".

 1973

-On June 3, 1973, the second Tupolev Tu-144 production aircraft (registration SSSR-77102) crashed during its display.
+On June 3, 1973, the second Tupolev Tu-144 production aircraft (registration CCCP-77102) crashed during its display.
 It stalled while attempting a rapid climb.
 Trying to pull out of the subsequent dive, the aircraft broke up and crashed, destroying 15 houses and killing all six on board and eight on the ground; a further sixty people received serious injuries.

 The cause of this accident remains controversial.
-Theories include: the Tu-144 climbed to avoid a French Mirage chase plane whose pilot was attempting to photograph it; that changes had been made by the ground engineering team to the auto-stabilisation circuits to allow the Tu-144 to outperform the Concorde in the display circuit; and that the crew were attempting a manoeuvre and to outshine the Concorde.
+Theories as to why the accident occurred include that the Tu-144 climbed to avoid a French Mirage chase plane whose pilot was attempting to photograph it; that changes had been made by the ground engineering team to the auto-stabilisation circuits to allow the Tu-144 to outperform the Concorde in the display circuit; and that the crew were attempting a manoeuvre to outshine the Concorde.

 1977

-An A-10 Thunderbolt II crashed killing the pilot.
+An A-10 Thunderbolt II crashed, killing the pilot.